FilippoAiraldi/mpc-reinforcement-learning/docs/user-guide/theory/mpcrl.rst

 where :math:`\mathcal{L}_\theta` is the Lagrangian of the MPC optimization problem evaluated at the optimal primal-dual solution :math:`y^\star` of the NLP problem.

+Examples :ref:`examples_qlearning` and :ref:`examples_qlearning_offpolicy` show how
+Q-learning can be used to tune the parameters of an MPC controller for a linear task both in a on-policy and off-policy fashion.

 Deterministic Policy Gradient with MPC
 ======================================